Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Thread Count

-The first thing that you want to take into account is the thread count.
-It tells us a lot more about the quality of the bed linen, and it does so more about cotton than for bamboo.
-Of course, this is far from being the only differentiation criteria but, the higher the thread count is, the softer they are going to feel.
+Thread count tells us a lot more about the quality of the bed linen, and it does so more for cotton than bamboo.
+Generally, the higher the thread count is, the softer they are going to feel.

-The fibers which are in bamboo materials are usually considered to be softer in comparison to those in cotton.
-However, this is not always true.
-There are high-end cotton materials which have very high thread count and are very soft.
+The fibers in bamboo materials are usually considered to be softer than those in cotton.1 That said, there are still many high-end cotton materials with a high threat count that are very soft.
 Nevertheless, the wide majority of bamboo bed linen will be far softer compared to regular cotton.

 Comfort

-When it comes to comfort, the topic gets quite subjective.
+When it comes to comfort, the topic gets more subjective.
 Cotton sheets are broad, and there are a lot of different specifications to account for.
-They could deliver a cheap and not so pleasant sleeping sensation if you opt in for a low thread count solution but they could also be very soft and appealing if you get a luxurious set.
+They could deliver a cheap and not-so-pleasant feel if you opt for a low thread count, but they could also be very soft and appealing if you get a luxurious set.

-At the same time, bamboo deliver an expressively sustained level of comfort.
+At the same time, bamboo delivers an expressively sustained level of comfort.
 They are usually very soft, and they feel great for the most part.
-They are also far more durable, but more on that down below.

 Learn More: How Often Should You Wash Your Bed Sheets?